MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

                     playerunarmoured *= statmultiplier;

-	                /// this x10 mod goes in just so that the GMST holds playerunarmoured *= 10.0f;
+	            /// this x10 multiplier was added so that the GMST could be left at the base game value of 0.1f playerunarmoured *= 10.0f;

                     playerunarmoured *= fUnarmoredBase1;